ihsan-khan/abacus-multimedia-task/README.md

 ---

 ✅ With this logic, you get a **reliable measure of how long users are online**, distinguishing between **truly active users** and those who are just **logged in but idle**.

----

-Do you want me to also draft a **diagram (flowchart)** for this logic so your README looks more visual and easy to understand?

 ## Key Features Implemented